AlanRockefeller/inat.label.py/README.md

 # inat.label.py

-# iNaturalist Herbarium Label Generator version 2.2
+# iNaturalist Herbarium Label Generator version 2.3
 # By Alan Rockefeller
 # March 15, 2025

 ## Description

-The iNaturalist Herbarium Label Generator is a Python tool designed to create formatted herbarium labels from an iNaturalist observation.
+The Herbarium Label Generator is a Python tool designed to create formatted herbarium labels from a iNaturalist and Mushroom Observer observations.
 This project rapidly creates professional quality labels for herbarium specimens.
 It is designed to be robust, work on many different platforms and handle errors or unexpected input gracefully.

-An online version is at https://images.mushroomobserver.org/labels
+An easy to use online version is at https://images.mushroomobserver.org/labels

 ## Table of Contents